-- Teams must provide a string line to measure boundary distance and each team must provide sufficient markers to define at least half the boundary circumference (no flags are to be used as markers). - Each team must be prepared to set out half the boundary.
+- Teams must provide a string line to measure boundary distance and each team must provide sufficient markers to define at least half the boundary circumference (no flags are to be used as markers). - Each team must set out half the boundary.